Home arrow breadcrumb Blog arrow breadcrumb How to Cite Your Sources for your World of 8 Billion Video

 You can also search the Creative Commons database for images to use.

-The Creative Commons attribution will be listed with the photo, like in the Wikimedia Commons example below:
+The Creative Commons attribution should be listed with the photo, like in the Wikimedia Commons example below:

 A screenshot showing an image on Wikimedia Commons.